openshift/enhancements/enhancements/monitoring/scrape-profiles.md

 ### Goals

-- Give users a supported and documented method to pick the amount of metrics being consumed by the platform, in a way that allows the cluster-monitoring-operator and other operators to provide their own defaulting.
+- Give users a supported and documented method to pick the amount of metrics being consumed by the platform, in a way that allows cluster-monitoring-operator and other operators to provide their own defaulting.
 - Other components of the cluster (console, HPA, alerts) should not be negatively affected by this change.
-- Openshift developers may optionaly adhere to this change, developers that do not adhere should not be impacted.
+- Openshift developers may optionally adhere to this change, developers that do not adhere should not be impacted.

 ### Non-Goals